Linode Client

 Create an Instance from an Image

 To create an Instance from an Image, call instance_create with a Type, a Region, and an Image.
 All three of these fields may be provided as either the ID or the appropriate object.
-In this mode, a root password will be generated and returned with the new Instance object.
+When an Image is provided, at least one of root_pass, authorized_users, or authorized_keys must also be given.

 For example: